Median Of Even Set Of Numbers

 Q: Why is the median useful when dealing with outliers?

 A: The median is useful when dealing with outliers because it is less sensitive to extreme values than the mean.
-Outliers can significantly distort the mean, making it a less reliable measure of central tendency.
+And outliers can significantly distort the mean, making it a less reliable measure of central tendency.
 The median, on the other hand, is not affected by outliers because it is based on the position of the values in the sorted dataset, not their actual values.

 Q: Can the median be used with non-numerical data?